-The Defense and Security Division (DSD) of the African Union (AU) has requested ISSAT's support to reinforce the assistance of the African Union (AU) to national SSR processes, starting with Madagascar.
+The Defense and Security Division (DSD) of the African Union (AU) requested ISSAT's support to reinforce the assistance of the African Union (AU) to national SSR processes, starting with Madagascar.

-ISSAT will provide one advisor who will support the AU SSR Unit and the African Union Liaison Office (AULO), in assisting the implementation of the SSR process.
-The advisor will do a short-term deployment mission to Madagascar, but this work will be reinforced by backstopping from ISSAT's core staff, over the course of the year.
+ISSAT provided one advisor who supported the AU SSR Unit and the African Union Liaison Office (AULO), in assisting the implementation of the SSR process.
+The advisor was deployed on a short-term mission to Madagascar, which was reinforced by backstopping from ISSAT's core staff, over the course of the year.

-- The focus of subsequent ISSAT support to the AU within this specific mandate will build on the findings and recommendations of the first deployment.
+- The focus of subsequent ISSAT support to the AU within this specific mandate built on the findings and recommendations of the first deployment.

 Mandating organisation / agency / department / ministry